Sign up for The Action Network’s daily newsletter to have the best sports betting insight and analysis delivered to your inbox.

 Probable Pitchers: Jon Lester (13-8, 4.33 ERA) vs. Jose Urena (14-7, 3.82 ERA)

 Betting Market: Bettors are all over the Cubs in today’s first ballgame.
-Eighty-seven percent of the bets and 81% of the money has driven the line from -190 to -215 at Bookmaker. – Mike Marsh
+Eighty-seven percent of the bets and 81% of the money has driven the line from -190 to -215. – Mike Marsh

 Baseball Bounce Pass: What am I most looking forward to in this game?
 Miami getting runners on first base.
 I’m praying one of them will bait Lester into showing us his new and improved method of transporting the baseball from the mound to first base via bounce pass.
 Praying. – Danny Donahue